marconfr/marconfr/README.md

-- 👋 Hi, I’m Frédéric Marçon
-- 👀 I’m interested in pharmaceutical sciences
-- 💻 I write some stuff in R and python for methods validations, dissolution analysis, the statistical process control... in pharmacy.
-- Now, I'm playing with MCU in Arduino/C++
+Specializing in pharmaceutical manufacturing, analytical development, and hospital pharmacy.
+Experienced in R&D leadership.
+Proficient in R and Arduino for data analysis and automation.
+Passionate about bridging pharmaceutical science with digital innovation.

 <!---
 marconfr/marconfr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.